Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  Implement the `IEmoteProvider` interface for specific third-party services.
 -  **Instantiated by `ServiceWorkerOrchestrator`** during initialization.
--  May maintain internal state related to rooms (e.g., user-specific entitlements) or global state (e.g., connection to 7TV WS).
+-  May maintain internal state related to rooms (e.g., user-specific entitlements) or global state.
 -  Subscribe to `RoomSubscriptionDestroyedEvent` on the `EventBus` to trigger cleanup of their internal room-specific state when a room is no longer active.

+### 6. Third-Party Integrations (e.g., `ThirdParty.Seventv` Namespace)

+-  **`SeventvIntegrationManager`:**
+   -  **Instantiated and initialized by `ServiceWorkerOrchestrator`**.
+   -  Manages the persistent WebSocket connection to the 7TV Event Service (`events.7tv.io`).
+   -  Receives notifications from `ClientSubscriptionManager` (`handleRoomSubscriptionCreated`) to send subscription messages over the WebSocket for relevant rooms/users.
+   -  Handles incoming asynchronous WebSocket messages, parsing them to update its internal state (e.g., user cosmetics, entitlements).
+   -  Provides a `Middleware` function (`getPipelineMiddleware`) to the `ServiceWorkerOrchestrator`, which registers it with the `MessageFeedProcessorPipeline`.
+This middleware accesses the manager's internal state during message processing to apply 7TV cosmetics.
+   -  Subscribes to `RoomSubscriptionDestroyedEvent` on the `EventBus` to send unsubscribe messages over the WebSocket and clean up internal room-specific state.

 ## Data Structures & Storage (Overview)